twr14152/Network-Automation-Scripts-Python3/srlinux/README.md

 # SR_linux - notes

-These devices are supposedly built on Yang models so in theory it will help me better understand model driven programmability.
+These devices are built on yang models so in theory it will help me better understand model driven programmability.

-So from a maanagement standpoint json/rpc server and gRPC server are options.
+So from a maanagement standpoint json/rpc server and gRPC server are options a couple of automation options

-Lab set up to get familiar with cli and json rpc is two instances of srlinux connected using:
+Lab set up to get familiar with cli and json rpc is two instances of srlinux connected as such:

  sw1 (rid 1.1.1.1) eth-1/1.0 (192.168.0.0/31) <----> (182.168.0.1/31) eth-1/1.0 (rid 2.2.2.2) sw2

-json-rpc/enable_ospf.py
+- json-rpc/enable_ospf.py
 ```
 List of things needed to get ospf adj built between the two switches
 network-instance default